-John Langan SJ is a professor whose research interests include: ethics and international affairs, especially applications of just war theory; business ethics; human rights in theory and practice; capital punishment; Catholic social teaching; the place of religion in liberal political thought; the ethical theories of St. Thomas Aquinas and St. Augustine.
+John Langan SJ was a professor whose research interests included: ethics and international affairs, especially applications of just war theory; business ethics; human rights in theory and practice; capital punishment; Catholic social teaching; the place of religion in liberal political thought and the ethical theories of St. Thomas Aquinas and St. Augustine.

-He has served on the boards of the Bon Secours Health System in Maryland, the Society of Christian Ethics, Theological Studies, and the Georgetown University Press.
-He is chair of the American section of the Council on Christian Approaches to Defense and Disarmament.
+He served on the boards of the Bon Secours Health System in Maryland, the Society of Christian Ethics, Theological Studies, and the Georgetown University Press.
+He was also the chair of the American section of the Council on Christian Approaches to Defense and Disarmament.